xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

    of the Blob.
 The feature also has the following restrictions:
-   The SELECT that created the result set must reference only one table, the table must have a primary key; the SELECT must alias the original blob column name, specified as a string, to an alternate name; the SELECT must cover all columns that make up the primary key.
+   The SELECT that created the result set must reference only one table, the table must have a primary key; the SELECT must alias the original blob column name, specified as a login, to an alternate name; the SELECT must cover all columns that make up the primary key.